 How worried are the people at alignment lab Conjecture?
 As you’d expect, pretty worried.

-Steven Brynes: Two unhelpful dynamics in public discussion of AI x-risk 1.
+Steven Byrnes: Two unhelpful dynamics in public discussion of AI x-risk 1.
 Mixing up “risk from LLMs” with “risk from future AI”.
 Reasonable people disagree on whether future LLMs could kill every human, but there’s a much stronger case that SOME future AI could.

 Mixing up disagreement about the problem, with disagreement about policy solutions.
 If X thinks future AI will probably kill everyone, and Y thinks it almost definitely won’t, then obviously X & Y will disagree about what to do about that!